wirungu/wavelet-transform-image-analysis/README.md

 ## Project Overview

-The goal of this project is to apply Haar wavelet transforms to image data for compression and analysis.
-The Haar wavelet transform is a mathematical technique that allows you to represent an image in a different basis, making it possible to analyze its frequency content and compress it effectively.
+The goal of this project is to implement [Haar wavelet transforms](https://en.wikipedia.org/wiki/Haar_wavelet) and then apply them to image data for compression and analysis.

 ## Features